 She is a little obsessed with salt.
 At the moment she has two fresh grey whale bones curing in her garage, along with various articles of moss-encrusted clothing collected out of local streams.

 Christina Conklin is an artist, writer, and researcher whose work focuses on developing public dialogue at the intersection of climate and culture.
 In 1990, she received a B.A. cum laude in religious studies and studio art from Middlebury College, followed by a Thomas B. Watson Fellowship to study the Gaelic language and culture in Scotland.
 There she worked with local activists and artists, documenting the traditions of an ancient culture struggling to adapt to modernity.

-In 2012, she entered a Master’s of Fine Arts program in textiles at California College of the Arts, where she made ephemeral works that lay at the crossroads of scientific experiment and contemplative practice, e.g. dripping water from burettes onto salt blocks to leave verdigris prints on copper plates, or walking up streambeds to document and archive the human detritus lodged therein.
+In 2012, she entered a Master’s of Fine Arts program in textiles at California College of the Arts, where she developed process-based ephemeral works that lay at the crossroads of scientific experiment and contemplative practice, e.g. dripping water from burettes onto salt blocks to leave verdigris prints on copper plates, or walking up streambeds to document and archive the human detritus lodged therein.
 Her thesis, Immanence: Reconsidering the Spiritual in Art, explored process philosophy and systems theory as frameworks for an open “trialogue” between three ways of knowing: art, science, and spiritual inquiry.